thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 ![Light house load times with new Next.js implementation](/images/ForPosts/lighthousetimes.png)

 So how does Next.js do this?
-What makes Next.js so different from Wordpress that now all my Lighthouse scores are in the green and some even at 100?
+What makes Next.js so different from WordPress that now all my Lighthouse scores are in the green and some even at 100?

 Jamstack and Static Site Generation!
 That's really what makes Next.js so cool.
 Next.js is built with Jamstack in mind with static site generation (SSG).